vfarcic/devops26/manuscript/04-import.md

 As you can see, there's (almost) nothing in that repository but Go code (`*.go`) and libraries (`vendor`).

 That project is one extreme of the possible spectrum of projects we might want to import to Jenkins X. It only has the code of the application.
 There is no Dockerfile, and there is no Helm chart.
-Heck, there is not even a script for building a binary, nor there is a mechanism to run tests, and there is definitely no Jenkinsfile that defines a continuous delivery pipeline for the application.
+Heck, there is not even a script for building a binary, nor there is a mechanism to run tests, and there is definitely no jenkins-x.yml that defines a continuous delivery pipeline for the application.
 There's only code, and (almost) nothing else.

 Such a situation might not be your case.
 Maybe you do have scripts for running tests or building the code.
 Or perhaps you do have Dockerfile, and maybe you are already a heavy Kubernetes user, and you do have a Helm chart.
 You might have other files as well.
 We'll discuss those situations later.
 For now, we'll work on the case when there is nothing but a code of an application.